JiriD85/thingsboard.github.io-pke/device-management.md

             </ul>
             <div class="text-content">In essence, if your business relies heavily on IoT devices, investing in an IoT Device Management software can greatly enhance your operational efficiency and security.</div>
             <h2>Our Products in IoT Device Management Solutions</h2>
-            <div class="text-content">At ThingsBoard, we offer a comprehensive suite of tools for managing your IoT devices.
+            <div class="text-content">We offer a comprehensive suite of tools for managing your IoT devices.
 Our device management platform supports various aspects of a distributed infrastructure for managing, controlling, and monitoring software, hardware, and communication components as well as data flows and data quality.</div>
             <h3 class="small-padding">Our solutions include:</h3>
             <ul class="list">
                 <li>Easily add new devices to the system with unique identifiers and credentials.</li>